Solo Travellers Booking Terms and Conditions

 Your financial protection

 You can book your flights, accommodation and transfers with confidence, because Solo Travellers is licenced by the Civil Aviation Authority (CAA) as an Air Travel Organiser (ATOL number T7476).
-This financial protection scheme ensures that in the very unlikely event of our insolvency you will be refunded in full if travel has not already commenced or that you will be able to continue your travel arrangements using a suitable alternative.
+This financial protection scheme ensures that in the very unlikely event of our insolvency you will be refunded in full if travel has not already commenced.

 Our responsibility for your trip